 Stem Cell Banking

-Regenerative medicine or gene therapy offers patients the opportunity to treat many different conditions and diseases in the present or in the future.
+Regenerative medicine offers patients an alternative to other treatment options where there is a clear medical need in the present or in the future.

 Your immune system, frozen in time

 Stem Cell banking is the process of freezing a person’s own stem cells for future use, giving them access to personalised medicines for when they need it most to fight diseases.
 Stem cells are unspecialised cells that have the potential to multiply and grow into many different types of cells throughout the body.

 By freezing the body’s own repair cells, they are kept at their optimal level, ready to be injected back into the patient when they require them in the future.

 Stem cell banking cryogenically preserves stem cells at their most potent state for later use in medical applications.
 The quality, potency and quantity of a patient’s stem cells can be affected by different variables such as the patient’s age, weight and current health at the time of collection.

 The optimal age to bank stem cells is between the ages of 20 and 40, however, it’s more important to consider a patients health at the time of banking rather than their age.
 For example, a healthy 65-year-old who is fit and well may have the physiology of a 50-year-old.
 Whereas a younger patient with various medical concerns may have lower quality stem cells.